vieapps/Components.WebSockets/README.md

 ## Performance Tuning

-While working directly with this component, performance is not your problem, but when you wrap WebSockets connections of ASP.NET or ASP.NET Corre (with IIS Integration), may be you reach max 5,000 concurrent connections (because IIS allow 5,000 CCU by default).
+While working directly with this component, performance is not your problem, but when you wrap WebSocket connections of ASP.NET or ASP.NET Corre (with IIS Integration), may be you reach max 5,000 concurrent connections (because IIS allows 5,000 CCU by default).

 ASP.NET and IIS scale very well, but you'll need to change a few settings to set up your server for lots of concurrent connections, as opposed to lots of requests per second.